 September 7, 2011 - The Italian Senate votes to approves an austerity package designed to bring down the country's soaring budget deficit.
 The plan would increase the value added tax from 20% to 21% and bring in an additional €4.2 billion per year.

 November 8, 2011 - The office of Italian President Giorgio Napolitano announces that Prime Minister Silvio Berlusconi will resign when the country's budget is confirmed by the senate.

-January 15, 2010 - Portugal's treasury issues a statement to reassure investors of the government's commitment to deficit reduction.
+January 15, 2010 - The treasury issues a statement to reassure investors of the government's commitment to deficit reduction.